 where the sum is taken over all monomials $D$ of order at most $l$ in the basis elements, and $\|\Psi\|^{\Haar}_p$ denotes the $L^p(\G\bk G, \m^{\Haar})$-norm of $\Psi$.
-While this norm does depend on the choice of basis, changing the basis will only change the norm by some bounded factor.
+While this norm depends on the choice of basis, changing the basis will only change the norm by some bounded factor.

 We will mostly use the norms $\cS_{\infty,l}$, which we will denote by $\cS_l$ to simplify notation.
-Since $\supp(\m)\subset X$ it is sufficient for our purpose to consider functions supported on $X$, and since $X$ has finite Haar measure we can, and will use the bound
+Since $\supp(\m)\subset X$, it is sufficient for our purpose to consider functions supported on $X$, and since $X$ has finite Haar measure we can, and will use the bound